zappala/cedarhills-blog/content/pressurized-irrigation-capacity.md

 (3.5 million gallons per day).

-These graphs show the fluctuation over a period of three days, with low pressures occuring overnight when most people water their lawns and high pressure during the middle of the day.
+These graphs show the fluctuation over a period of three days, with low pressures occurring overnight when most people water their lawns and high pressure during the middle of the day.

 According to the model, Timpanogos Cove has the most significant